British quirks to know before you visit

 A Flat White– apparently originally from Australia this is a double espresso shot topped with hot milk.

-6. An egg salad or tuna salad sandwich is not simply a boiled egg or a helping of tuna mashed up with Mayonnaise.
+Egg Salad and Tuna salad sandwiches are not simply a boiled egg or a helping of tuna mashed up with Mayonnaise.
 It is an actual boiled egg sliced with salad, including lettuce, tomato and cucumber for the most part.
 Yes, you can buy just a simple salad sandwich as well.
 Oh, and they add canned (tinned) sweetcorn to virtually everything here.

 They are big fat and mush down perfectly unlike those nasty frozen spring peas which pop in your mouth.
 Mushy peas are simply marrowfat peas with a little sugar and salt added then mashed.
 Processed peas are simply processed by cooking lightly and canning.